 Some links in this post may be affiliate links

-Ficus benghalensis 'Audrey' does well in bright light with some morning or late afternoon sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Ficus Audrey grows best in bright light with some sunlight, average warmth and humidity, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Bengal Fig has a high tolerance to drought and frosty conditions.
 It is considered much easier to grow indoors than its cousin Ficus lyrata (Fiddle Leaf Fig).